tgc-bot/FourAcesContracts/Membership.md

     41. The rake is decreased to 0% for the Casino and may be similarly waivered for the Owner.

+    42. In the case of an all-in bet, the rake is set to 15%.

 ## Blackjack